Struggling to write your first CV?

-Needless to say his original and final CV’s were like chalk and cheese.
+Needless to say, after getting in touch with us, his original and final CV were like chalk and cheese.

-So for all of you out there attempting to write your first CV to get yourself a job, I am pleased to share our recipe with you below:
+So for all of you out there attempting to write your first CV to get yourself a digital marketing job, here are some simple steps to take:

 It is probably the blend of all of these which will make a good read.
 What are you best at?
 What can you bring with you in terms of experience and skills?
 What are you passionate about?
 What education, experience & strengths do you have?

-2-SKILLS & TOOLS: These are bullet pointed.
+These are bullet-pointed.
 This section is about what have you already been taught to do and what tools you already use.
 If you’ve worked in retail or hospitality, it might be: